isabelamihai/Leads-tracker-app/README.md

 # Leads Tracker App

-This app is developed for saving leads, websites etc. via Firebase database.
+This app is developed for saving leads, websites etc. via Firebase Realtime Database.
 <br/>
 <br/>
 Entering manually a lead/website etc and click on "SAVE INPUT" button.
 The data will be saved in firebase<br/>